Published: January 2019 | Updated: September 2022

 Probiotics provide a healthy medium for the good bacteria in your horse’s gut.

-And, it is considerably less hospitable to harmful bacteria growth.
+And, creates an environment that is considerably less hospitable to harmful bacteria growth.

 This means that the beneficial bacteria in the hindgut continue to flourish, while the antibiotics continue to work on the harmful bacteria.